Graded supermanifolds and homogeneity: Introduction

-In the case of vector bundles $\zt:E\to M$, which are the most explored graded manifolds in differential geometry, the homogeneity structure is encoded in the Euler vector field $\n_E$ on $E$.
-The graded algebra, which is the algebra of functions that are polynomial along fibers, is generated by linear functions, i.e., functions $f$ which are homogeneous functions of degree 1, $\n_E(f)= f$ (Euler's Homogeneous Theorem).
+In the case of vector bundles $\zt:E\to M$, which are among the most thoroughly studied graded manifolds in differential geometry, the homogeneity structure is encoded by the Euler vector field $\n_E$ on $E$.
+The graded algebra, namely the algebra of functions that are polynomial along the fibers, is generated by linear functions, i.e.\ functions $f$ that are homogeneous of degree~1 and satisfy $\n_E(f)=f$ (Euler's Homogeneous Theorem).
 More generally, a tensor field $K$ is of degree $w\in\R$ if $\Ll_{\n_E}(K)=w\cdot K$.
 The base manifold $M$ is embedded in $E$ as the zero locus of the Euler vector field.
-In this case, the homogeneity structure defined by $\n$ is equivalent to an action of the monoid $(\R,\cdot)$ of multiplicative reals, \be h:\R\ti E\to E,\quad h(t,y)=h_t(y),\ee where $h_t$ is just the multiplication by $t\in\R$ in the vector bundle $E$.
-The map (\ref{ma}) is the monoid action means that \be h_1=\id_E,\quad\text{and}\quad h_t\circ h_s=h_{ts}.\ee In particular, the bundle projection $\zt$ is just $h_0$.
-We obtain $\n_E$ as the generator of the restriction of $h$ to the $\R_+$-action $h:\R_+\ti E\to E$, where $\R_+$ is the subgroup in multiplicative $\R$ consisting of positive reals.
-To get back $h$ from $\n_E$ one has to notice that the $(\R_+,\cdot)$-action induced by $\n_E$ has a unique smooth extension to the $(\R,\cdot)$-action, as, due to the Euler's Homogeneity Theorem, differentiable and positively homogeneous of degree 1 functions are automatically linear, so $(\R,\cdot)$-homogeneous.
+In this case, the homogeneity structure defined by $\n$ is equivalent to an action of the monoid $(\R,\cdot)$ of multiplicative real numbers, \be h:\R\ti E\to E,\quad h(t,y)=h_t(y),\ee where $h_t$ is simply multiplication by $t\in\R$ in the vector bundle $E$.
+The map~(\ref{ma}) defines a monoid action in the sense that \be h_1=\id_E,\quad\text{and}\quad h_t\circ h_s=h_{ts}.\ee In particular, the bundle projection $\zt$ coincides with $h_0$.
+The vector field $\n_E$ is obtained as the generator of the restriction of $h$ to the $\R_+$-action $h:\R_+\ti E\to E$, where $\R_+$ denotes the subgroup of multiplicative $\R$ consisting of positive real numbers.
+To recover $h$ from $\n_E$, one observes that the $(\R_+,\cdot)$-action induced by $\n_E$ admits a unique smooth extension to a $(\R,\cdot)$-action.
+Indeed, by Euler's Homogeneous Theorem, functions that are differentiable and positively homogeneous of degree~1 are automatically linear, and hence homogeneous with respect to the entire group $(\R,\cdot)$.